svamja/mongozap/README.md

 | BASE_URL              | Server on which mongozap is running.
 Used for Google authentication.
 Override it to 'http://localhost:8080' when running in development.
 Change it to suitable hostname when using nginx proxy. | 'http://localhost:3333' |

+## NGINX and systemd service

+See [assets](assets) folder for sample NGINX configuration file and systemd service file.

 ## Screenshots